 - Form 656-L. Used when applying under the “doubt as to tax liability” category.
 If you pick this option, you’ll not be required to fill form 433-A below.

 - Form 433 B (OIC).
 Used by business entities applying for the IRS offer in compromise.
-As with form 433-A, the information contained in this document is used to assess a business’ ability to pay its tax debt.
+As with Form 433-A, the information contained in this document is used to assess a business’s ability to pay its tax debt.

 In some instances, the IRS will return your offer because of errors made during application.
 Such errors might include failing to attach some important documents, failing to pay the necessary application fee, or failing to acknowledge a prior bankruptcy.
 A returned offer differs from rejection in the sense that you can’t appeal it.
 It simply makes sense to have a tax resolution professional committed to assure this does not happen.